mateodelnorte/node_hands_on-unit_testing/README.md

 └── jade@0.26.3
 ```

-and you're ready to rock
+and you're ready to rock. we'll be using both mocha and should in our tests.

 ```bash
 MacBookPro-MWW:node_hands_on-unit_testing matt$ ls node_modules/